dcosme/rstudio-websites/tutorial.md

     Because we enabled emojis in `config.toml`, we can use them here.
 I :heart: emojis!

     Posts are written in plain markdown.
 Here is some useful syntax.
 More on plain markdown in the default post [A Plain Markdown Post](../2016/12/30/a-plain-markdown-post/).
-There's also lots more information in the digital book [blogdown: Creating Websites with R Markdown](https://bookdown.org/yihui/blogdown/output-format.html).
+There's also lots more information in the digital book [*blogdown: Creating Websites with R Markdown*](https://bookdown.org/yihui/blogdown/output-format.html).

     ## h2 header
     ### h3 header